crmathieu/goexcep/README.md

 ```

 ## Introduction
-Go does not have exceptions.
+For those developers used to work in C++, Java, PHP, Python etc... it might be a little hard to realize that Go does not have exceptions.
+But there are ways where we can sort of simulate the type of exception handling known in other languages.

 Go allows functions to return an error type in addition to a result via its support for multiple return values.
 By declaring an error return value you indicate to the caller that this method could go wrong.
 If a function returns a value and an error, then you can’t assume anything about the value until you’ve inspected the error.

 Now, let's examine a few go functionalities that we will be using in our exception implementation: